cockroachdb/docs/v20.1/cluster-setup-troubleshooting.md

 To identify a network partition:

 1. Access the [Network Latency](admin-ui-network-latency-page.html) page of the Admin UI.
-2. Click **Network Latency** in the left-hand navigation.
-3. In the **Latencies** table, check for nodes with [no connections](admin-ui-network-latency-page.html#no-connections).
+2. In the **Latencies** table, check for nodes with [no connections](admin-ui-network-latency-page.html#no-connections).
 This indicates that a node cannot communicate with another node, and might indicate a network partition.

 ## CockroachDB authentication issues